Jennifer Lawrence’s Star Power And $20 Million Paycheck Couldn’t Prevent ‘Passengers’ From Failing At The Box Office

 — JΞNLΛWﬁlms (@JenLawFilms) January 8, 2017

 Unfortunately, Jennifer Lawrence’s sacrifice and hard work haven’t paved the way for the financial success of Passengers as the film flopped at the box office.
-Some critics are of the opinion that Jennifer Lawrence and Chris Pratt were overpaid by the filmmakers, with the American Hustle actress receiving a whopping $20 million for her role, simply because the filmmakers trusted her star power.
+Some critics are of the opinion that Jennifer Lawrence and Chris Pratt were overpaid by the filmmakers, with the American Hustle actress receiving a whopping $20 million for her role simply because the filmmakers trusted her star power.

 Jennifer Lawrence admittedly was almost single-handedly responsible for the success of The Hunger Games film franchise.
-However, the actress hasn’t always been successful in ensuring the success of her films.
+However, the actress hasn’t always been successful in ensuring the profitability of her films.
 Previously, Jennifer Lawrence’s films like Joy have failed to deliver impressive results at the box-office.
-According to Forbes, critics reviewing the film have mentioned that the makers of Passengers might have blundered in overpaying the actors, as the needlessly high budget ultimately affected the financial prospects of the movie.
+According to Forbes, critics reviewing the film have mentioned that the makers of Passengers might have blundered in overpaying the actors, and the needlessly high budget ultimately affected the financial prospects of the movie.

 The New Daily reports that a significant factor that affected the success of the film was what they referred to as the “zero chemistry” between Jennifer Lawrence’s and Chris Pratt’s characters.
 Even though the movie is a sci-fi romance drama, the protagonists don’t appear to be deeply in love, and by many accounts, the director has failed to bring out the on-screen chemistry between the two main characters.